GRASP: A Grid-Based Benchmark for Evaluating Commonsense Spatial Reasoning: Discussion

-Increasing attention has been focused on investigating the spatial reasoning abilities of LLMs \cite{yamada2023evaluating, aghzal2023can, mirzaee2021spartqa, liu2022things, wu2024visualization, aghzal2023can}.
-Specifically, SpartQA \cite{mirzaee2021spartqa}, a textual Question-Answering (QA) benchmark, is constructed using grammar and reasoning rules to automatically generate a spatial description of visual scenes and corresponding QA pairs.
-Furthermore, \citet{shi2022stepgame} introduced StepGame, a multi-hop spatial reasoning benchmark that investigates the navigation ability of LLMs through complex spatial descriptions.
-Similarly, \citet{liu2022things} explored spatial commonsense by exploiting visual signals and evaluating LLMs' understanding of the relative scales of objects and the positional relationship between people and objects. \citet{comșa2023benchmark} focused on reasoning with spatial prepositions, which is essential for accurately describing and interpreting spatial relationships.
-However, these benchmarks focus on interpreting and understanding spatial relationships in textual or visual formats, while our benchmark evaluates the ability to utilize spatial information to accomplish related tasks.
+Our work builds upon and extends prior investigations into the spatial reasoning abilities of LLMs, moving beyond existing benchmarks to introduce a more practical evaluation framework.
+SpartQA \cite{mirzaee2021spartqa}, for example, evaluates spatial reasoning using a textual Question-Answering (QA) benchmark, which is constructed using grammar and reasoning rules to automatically generate a spatial description of visual scenes and corresponding QA pairs.
+Similarly, StepGame \cite{shi2022stepgame} is another multi-hop spatial reasoning benchmark that investigates the navigation ability of LLMs through complex spatial descriptions, while Liu et al. \cite{liu2022things} explored spatial commonsense by exploiting visual signals and evaluating LLMs' understanding of the relative scales of objects and the positional relationship between people and objects.
+On the other hand, Comsa et al. \cite{comșa2023benchmark} focused on reasoning with spatial prepositions, which is essential for accurately describing and interpreting spatial relationships.
+However, these benchmarks focus on interpreting and understanding spatial relationships in textual or visual formats, while GRASP evaluates the ability to utilize spatial information to accomplish related tasks.
 Our distinct approach assesses the practical application of spatial reasoning, requiring models to navigate and make plans based on spatial information.
 Another key distinction is that these benchmarks frequently depend on textual descriptions of scenes to convey spatial relationships.
 In contrast, our benchmark directly integrates text renderings of the environment to insert spatial information.